 Home Loan repayment_WC

 Home Loan repayment, also known as Home Loan foreclosure, is when a borrower repays the full outstanding loan amount in a single payment instead of opting for EMIs.
 It is part of the Home Loan process wherein the borrower can pay off the loan before the expiry of the tenor.
 In such cases, one can choose the total number of EMIs paid for and the month when the loan amount is to be closed.
-Usually, the repayment tenor of a Home Loan expands from 10 to 30 years in the form of small, affordable EMIs as per the amortization schedule of the lender.
+Usually, the repayment tenor of a Home Loan expands up to 40 years in the form of small, affordable EMIs as per the amortization schedule of the lender.
 For first-time borrowers wondering what home repayment is, what are the different types, and how to repay the amount, here are all the details.

 Repayment of Housing Loan – WC

 Repayment of Housing Loan – What are the Different Options?